Crime Report June 30, 2025

 Shared from the Homewood AL PD app at https://apps.myocv.com/share/a66835209

-June 24, 2025
+August 24, 2025

-Crime Report for the Week of June 9, 2025 June 10, 2025 at 9:57 AM 06/02/25 Narcotics Arrest - Officers got out with a suspicious person in the 100 block of State Farm Pkwy.
-The subject was in possession of cocaine and was arrested for Unlawful Possession of a Controlled Substance.
-06/06/25 Narcotics Arrest - A vehicle was stopped for a traffic violation in the 200 block of West Valley Ave.
-The driver was in possession of marijuana and was arrested for Unlawful Possession of Marijuana.
-06/08/2025 UBEVs - Three vehicles were broken into with force in the 1000 block of Wildforest Drive.
+Crime Report for the Week of August 11, 2025 08/05/25 Narcotics Arrest - A vehicle was stopped for a traffic violation in the 1500 block of Valley Ave.
+The driver was in possession of marijuana and cocaine and was arrested for Unlawful Possession of Marijuana and Unlawful Possession of a Controlled Substance.
+08/05/25 Theft - A bicycle was stolen from the 200 block of Willow Bend Rd.
+08/06/25 UBEV - An unlocked vehicle was entered in the 200 block of Kent Lane and a pistol was stolen.
+08/07/25 Narcotics Arrest - A vehicle was stopped for a traffic violation in the 200 block of Greensprings Hwy.
+The driver was in possession of fentanyl and was arrested for Unlawful Possession of a Controlled Substance.

 Show More